One task everyone should perform once a year is to check their personal credit report.

 - Details of when you’ve applied for credit.

-Why you should check it
+Why you should check your credit report

 - To ensure all the details on the report are correct